briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

 time of application for the building permit.
 The Municipal Engineer shall estimate the cost of grade plan review of which the applicant shall be informed;
-the applicant shall be directed to deposit the difference, if any, between the Municipal Engineer’s estimate and the applicant’s original payment which difference shall be paid prior to any issuance of the building permit.
-Any difference between the final cost of the grade plan review and the Municipal Engineer’s estimate shall be paid prior to the issuance of a certificate of occupancy.
+the applicant shall be directed to deposit the difference, if any, between the Municipal Engineer's estimate and the applicant's original payment which difference shall be paid prior to any issuance of the building permit.
+Any difference between the final cost of the grade plan review and the Municipal Engineer's estimate shall be paid prior to the issuance of a certificate of occupancy.
 (Ord.
 1933-53.
 Passed 12-12-83; Ord.
 1990-79.
 Passed 10-8-90; Ord.
 2005-28.
 Passed 6-13-05.)